Laptop showing Mendola website

 Goals + Ojectives

 When we began the project, the client was determined to create a better LDAR monitoring and compliance platform.
 The monitoring of fugitive emissions is a very labor-intensive, audit-prone, and expensive part of any oil, chemical, natural gas, or other processing and manufacturing company.
 Remaining compliant with local, state, and federal EPA mandates is necessary to avoid expensive fines and disruptions to production and to ensure the air we breathe remains safe.
 However, at the time, people looking for a monitoring platform could choose from only two very poor solutions.
 For all the importance placed on LDAR, the platforms available were written with dated technologies, failed to produce reproducible results, and, in one case, relied on a poorly extended version of an application originally used to monitor fire extinguishers.
-The client had a vision for a contemporary, powerful, flexible, and full-featured application that would tie together all aspects of LDAR — from building out and applying new rules to preparing government-ready reports, to tracking and approving repairs, to organizing teams to run onsite analysis and scheduling them so that a user was ensured that adequate monitoring could be completed by the staff on hand at the appropriate times.
+The client had a vision for a contemporary, powerful, flexible, and full-featured app that would tie together all aspects of LDAR — from building out and applying new rules to preparing government-ready reports, to tracking and approving repairs, to organizing teams to run onsite analysis and scheduling them so that a user was ensured that adequate monitoring could be completed by the staff on hand at the appropriate times.

 Leaking equipment, such as valves, pumps, and connectors, are a large source of emissions of volatile organic compounds (VOCs) and volatile hazardous air pollutants (VHAPs)